tonible14012002/Training-Tiny-Models/ADB_Evaluation_Metrics_Explained.md

 # ADB Evaluation Metrics Explained

-This document explains the comprehensive evaluation metrics used in the `evaluate_with_adb` function from `/src/payment_classifier/inference/adb_inference.py`.
+This document explains the comprehensive evaluation metrics used in the `evaluate` function from `/src/payment_classifier/inference/adb_inference.py`.
 The Angular Distance-Based (ADB) evaluation system provides detailed metrics for intent classification performance.

 ## Overview

-The `evaluate_with_adb` function evaluates model performance using Angular Distance-Based classification on datasets with known ground truth labels.
+The `evaluate` function evaluates model performance using Angular Distance-Based classification on datasets with known ground truth labels.
 It treats classification as multiple binary problems (one-vs-all) and provides both overall and per-label metrics.

 > **Important Note**: This evaluation is designed for KNOWN intents only.
 All samples are expected to be valid known intents and should NOT be predicted as "Unknown".
 The "Unknown" prediction is treated as a classification error.